-There is a good news for the followers of legal US online gambling.
+There is a good news for PA online casino and PA Sports betting hopefulls.
 A comprehensive gaming reform bill has been passed by the Pennsylvania Senate, house and has signed into law on October 30th 2017 by the governer!
 The bill includes clauses (HB 271) that would see online gambling being taxed and regulated within the state lines.

 Online gambling is officially legal in Pennsylvania as of October 30th, 2017!
 We predict that in mid 2018, the first online casinos in PA will open, and then later in the year, online poker, daily fantasy sports, and online bingo sites will come online for real money gambling in PA!